DermaWand Review: Can Radio Waves Reduce Wrinkles?

 Conclusion

-We don’t recommend either DermaWand or DermaWand Pro.
-While radiofrequency has been studied in legitimate medical trials for its ability to reduce wrinkles and improve skin, there doesn't appear to be a consensus on whether or not it's effective.
+While radiofrequency has been studied in clinical trials for its ability to reduce wrinkles and improve skin, there doesn't appear to be a consensus on whether or not it's effective.

-One of the issues the researchers of several medical reviews on radiofrequency noted is that there doesn't seem to be any standard for the power of the devices, and DermaWand doesn't appear to even publish the power of their devices (at least we couldn't find it after searching extensively).
+One of the issues the study authors of several medical reviews on radiofrequency noted is that there doesn't seem to be any standard for the power of the devices, and DermaWand doesn't appear to even publish the power of their devices (at least we couldn't find it after searching extensively).

-DermaWand funded a clinical trial which found their device to be effective, however this trial does not appear to be published in any peer-reviewed medical journals.
-We recommend that consumers disregard claims of clinical efficacy that are based on studies the manufacturers themselves funded.
+DermaWand funded a clinical trial which found their device to be effective, however this trial does not appear to be published in any peer-reviewed journals.
+We recommend that consumers disregard claims of clinical efficacy that are based on company-funded clinical trials that are privately published.